sematext/docs/docs/agents/sematext-agent/app-agent/index.md

 ## Capabilities

-The agent communicate with Sematext via HTTPS.
+The agent communicates with Sematext via HTTPS.
 It buffers data on disk in case it cannot immediately ship it, ensuring data is never lost.